Soupy Island: A FREE Pool for South Jersey families

 Should I arrive early?

 The park opens at 9:30 AM, but the pools don’t open until 10:30 AM.
 With this new system in place, I highly recommend arriving right when the gates open to secure your spot.
 Just keep in mind you may have a little wait before the pools open—but at least you’re in!
+If you arrive and they are at capacity of 100 people, you may have to wait before being allowed in.

 Soup & Milk at Noon?